imprvhub/ivanlunadev-portfolio/src/content/projects/post-python-ecommerce.md

 - **Special Thanks to Code With Antonio:** Expressing my gratitude for inspiring with foundational projects and making this implementation possible.

+### Feedback & Support:
+Your input matters, and I'm ready to help address any inquiries or feedback you may have.
+Your contributions are essential for refining the project and enhancing the overall user experience.
+Don't hesitate to get in touch with me:

+Feel free to share your insights, recommendations, or suggestions for continuous improvement.
+If you encounter any challenges or require assistance, please [create a new GitHub issue](https://github.com/imprvhub/ecommerce-data-analysis/issues/new).
+Be sure to provide a detailed description of your issue to facilitate prompt and precise support.

+### License:
+For more information regarding this topic please read the following [User Agreement Section.](https://ecommerce-data-analysis.azurewebsites.net/user_agreements.html)

 ---
 <div class="flex justify-between">